8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20240701/content.md

 I’m also considering increasing the search for employment beyond self-employment.

+This month was also an anomaly for expenses mainly due to [the collapse](https://joshbruce.com/experiences/health-and-wellness/historical-summaries/202406/).

 ## Downsizing

 Received payment for the Mac mini from [Sell Your Mac](https://www.sellyourmac.com).